PennLINC/qsiprep/docs/usage.rst

 that is to be processed.
-The input dataset is required to be in valid :abbr:`BIDS (Brain Imaging Data Structure)` format, and it must include at least one T1w structural image and (unless disabled with a flag) a BOLD series.
+The input dataset is required to be in valid :abbr:`BIDS (Brain Imaging Data Structure)` format, and it must include at least one T1w structural image and (unless disabled with a flag) a diffusion MRI series.
 We highly recommend that you validate your dataset with the free, online `BIDS Validator <http://bids-standard.github.io/bids-validator/>`_.